edinburgh-biomedical-ai/igmm_soi/research/wetlab/index.md

 ---
 layout: page
-subheadline:  "Wet Lab Experiments"
+subheadline:
-title:  "No Header but Article Image"
+title:  "Wet Lab Experiments"
 teaser: "Feeling Responsive enables you to get the attention of visitors.
 If you don't want to use a big header, use an image for the article instead."
 categories:
     - design